 Math 220-1 Single-Variable Differential Calculus

-Statistics 210 Introductory Statistics for Social Sciences or an equivalent
+Statistics 210 Introduction to Probability and Statistics or an equivalent

 Economics 201 Introduction to Macroeconomics